James Reston Jr.: Career

 In 2005, Reston tried to stop production of Ridley Scott's film Kingdom of Heaven, claiming half of the script was based on the first part of his book Warriors of God.
 Reston's book was previously optioned by Phoenix Pictures, who had unsuccessfully pitched the concept to Scott as a potential project.
 Reston said, "They have built this film on the back of my intellectual property.
 They just read the first hundred pages and saw it has these great characters and a fantastic battle."

-In 2016, Reston's1977 book, The Innocence of Joan Little: A Southern Mystery, was optioned by Paulist Productions to possibly develop as a limited series.
+In 2016, Reston's 1977 book, The Innocence of Joan Little: A Southern Mystery, was optioned by Paulist Productions to possibly develop as a limited series.

 Reston was a Guest Scholar at the Woodrow Wilson International Center for Scholars in Washington D.C., from 1994 to 1995, and a Global Fellow from October 2002 to December 2022.
 He was also fellow at the American Academy in Rome.
 In 2011, he was a resident scholar at the Kluge Center at the Library of Congress.

 Professional affiliations

-He is a member of the Authors Guild, the Authors League of America, the Dramatists Guild of America, and PEN.
+Reston was a member of the Authors Guild, the Authors League of America, the Dramatists Guild of America, and PEN.